Register an account

 • The message envelope is signed by an Ed25519 key for transport integrity.

-• Authorization comes from an EIP-712 custody signature from owner_address.
+• Authorization comes from an AccountKeychain custody signature for owner_address.

 • The message also includes app attribution through request_owner_address and request_signature.